Rêver

 "Rêver" (English: "Dreaming") is a 1995 song recorded by French singer-songwriter Mylène Farmer.
 It was the fifth single from her fourth album Anamorphosée and was released on 16 November 1996.
-In spite of moderate sales and chart performances, the song remains one of the most known by the general public because of the subjects it deals with, namely the Holocaust and a call for tolerance.
+In spite of moderate sales and chart performances, the song remains one of the most known by the general public because of the subjects it deals with, notably war and a call for tolerance.

 Background, writing and release

 Initially, only four singles from the studio album Anamorphosée were scheduled.
 However, because of the fall of Farmer during a concert in Lyon on 15 June 1996, the song "Rêver" was chosen as the fifth single to make the fans wait, since the release of the live album would be deferred.

 The single was released only as CD, and there was no vinyl.
 On the single cover, Farmer is kneeling, completely naked while showing modesty, which seems to be paradoxal.
 The digipack version of the CD maxi contains a new remix of "XXL".
 The second track of the CD single is the live version of the song.
 As for the single remix ('stripped dream remix'), it was produced by Laurent Boutonnat.